How to Automate a Certificate of Insurance (COI)

 Getting Visual Alerts

-• Click on the Operations -> Tenant Insurance on the left navigation bar.
+• Click on the Operations -> Tenant Insurance on the left navigation bar and scroll to the right.

 Lease Requirement Statuses

-The Tenant Insurance view displays all the insurance requirement statuses previously added to each one of your active leases, as well as all the active leases that do not have any insurance requirements in them.
+The Tenant Insurance view displays all the insurance requirement statuses previously added to each of your active leases and those without insurance requirements.
 You can access this view by clicking on the left navigation menu on the Operations -> Tenant Insurance menu options.

-STRATAFOLIO provides you with the requirement statuses listed below to help you identify which leases or lease insurance policies need further attention by your team.
-Ultimately, if catastrophe strikes, the insurance policy required by your lease agreement and purchased by your tenant will be the one thing that will be providing the funds needed to repair damages, so we want you to ensure the requirements listed in your lease agreement are met.
+STRATAFOLIO provides you with the requirement statuses listed below to help you identify which leases or lease insurance policies need further attention from your team.
+Ultimately, if catastrophe strikes, the insurance policy required by your lease agreement and purchased by your tenant will be the one thing that will provide the funds needed to repair damages, so we want you to ensure the requirements listed in your lease agreement are met.

 Requirement StatusRequirement Status Meaning